Meridian Bankruptcy Attorneys

 Will I lose everything if I file for bankruptcy in Idaho?

 No, absolutely not.
 Idaho law provides exemptions for property like your home, vehicle, and personal items.
 Many people keep most or even all of what they own.
+Our bankruptcy lawyers help you protect exempt assets.
+We make sure you keep what the law allows you to keep.

 Does bankruptcy erase all debts in Idaho?

 No, certain debts cannot be discharged.
 Child support, alimony, student loans, and most taxes remain.
 Bankruptcy primarily eliminates unsecured consumer debts, such as credit card debt, personal loans, and medical bills.
+Our Meridian bankruptcy attorney explains which debts will be eliminated in your case.

 What is the means test for Chapter 7 in Idaho?

 The means test compares household income to Idaho’s median income.
 If income is above the threshold, disposable income is analyzed for repayment ability.
 For those who cannot apply for Chapter 7 bankruptcy, Chapter 13 bankruptcy is still available as an option.
+Our attorneys help you understand if you qualify for Chapter 7 or if Chapter 13 is a better fit.

 Contact Our Meridian, ID Bankruptcy Lawyer Today

 At Johnson May, our Meridian bankruptcy attorney is a compassionate, diligent, and experienced advocate.
 If you have any bankruptcy law questions, we can help.
 Contact us today to arrange your completely confidential, no obligation initial meeting.
-We provide bankruptcy law services in Meridian, Ada County, and throughout the region.
+We provide bankruptcy law services in Meridian, Ada County, Boise, and throughout the region.